 Master of Teaching (Primary)

-The Master of Teaching (Primary) equips graduates with a fully accredited professional teaching qualification accredited by BOSTES and TEQSA.
-Designed for aspiring teachers, career changers & existing teachers seeking professional development, the Master of Teaching (Primary) accredits you to teach in Independent and Public Primary Schools.
+The Master of Teaching (Primary) equips graduates with a fully accredited professional teaching qualification accredited by TEQSA and BOSTES.
+Designed for aspiring teachers and career changers, the Master of Teaching (Primary) accredits you to teach in Independent and Public Primary Schools.

 teach with heart